derjohn/legacyssh/README.md

 ## IMPORTANT!
 This is an INSECURE version of ssh.
 Please only use it, if you have to other chance to access your system.
-There are lots of legacy systems out in the wild, which have old ssh daemons runing and the vendor does not provide an update, becuase they are "EOL".
+There are lots of legacy systems out in the wild, which have old ssh daemons runing and the vendor does not provide an update, because they are "EOL".
+That's where this container can be helpful.
+You regard the ssh transfersas NOT encrypted, because some of the algorithms used are substentailly broken.
+There a reasons why ssh disabled them.

 ## Build the container
 Requirementes: make and docker